 Set in 7 acres of grounds and surrounded by farmland, the gite at Chenevaux is an ideal destination for getting away from it all!

 A traditional stone farm cottage, renovated to a high standard with holidaymakers in mind.
 Practical, comfortable and full of character.
-Guests can enjoy the 10 x 4m swimming pool ( the pool is surrounded by a security fence with child-safe gate ), 9 tee practice golf course, croquet, table tennis, and even have an art class in the studio.
-There is a selection of bikes and plenty of space for football and letting off steam.
+Guests can enjoy the 10 x 4m swimming pool (the pool is surrounded by a security fence with child-safe gate), 9 tee practice golf course, croquet, table tennis, and even have an art class in the studio.
+There plenty of space for children to play football and let off steam.
 Or you can just relax!

 The ground floor is a spacious sitting room, dining area and kitchen.
 Upstairs there are two generous bedrooms and the bathroom.
 The main bedroom has a very large double bed and a single (this can be moved to the second bedroom), and the second bedroom has two singles.
 Cot, highchair and babybath are available on request.
 The generous private gite garden is surrounded by shrubs and trees and there is garden furniture and a parasol.
 Parking is available at the end of the gite front garden or under a shaded barn.
 There is a covered terrace and barbecue area for guests to use.

 Discreet owners live on site and will meet you and be on hand to help with any enquiries during your stay.
 Wi-fi is available on-site.